PasaLab/Octopus-DF/README.md

 Octopus-DF, which integrates Pandas, Dask, and Spark as the backend computing platforms and exposes the most widely used Pandas-style APIs to users.

 Why Octopus-DF?
-* Efficient for diffrent data scales.
-A DataFrame-based algorithm has quite different performances over different platforms with various data scales, it is not efficient to process DataFrame of different scales
+*  Efficient for different data scales.
+A DataFrame-based algorithm has quite different performances over various platforms with various data scales.
+It is not efficient to process the DataFrame of different data scales on a single platform.
+Octopus-DF integrates Pandas, Dask, and Spark, which make it efficient for different data scales.
 * Ease to use.
-Octopus-DF provide Pandas-style API for data analysts to model and develop their problems and programs.
+Octopus-DF provides Pandas-style API for data analysts to model and develops their problems and programs.

 ### Built With